-It is a well-known fact as small business owners we are so busy executing that we often do not pay the attention we should to our businesses financial situation.
+Outsourced bookkeeping services is a well-known fact to small business owners who are so busy executing what they love doing, that they often do not pay the attention to what they should to their business's financial situation.
 And that is a mistake that may cost a lot of money in penalties, overdraft fees, and interest payments.

 1. Understand their financial position better